tombh/streaming/JOURNAL.md

 ## 2025

 📅 **February 6th**
-Morning: carrying on with the shadoow terminal refactor
+Morning: Carrying on with the shadoow terminal refactor
+Afternoon:
+Finally got the ShadowTerminal refactor working! 🥳 Still some minor bugs around complete shutdown.
+And need satisfy all the Clippy lints.
+But great progress, feeling good 😊.

 📅 **February 5th**
 Morning:
 Continue with the refactor of the shadow terminal...
 Evening:
 Over 8 hours streaming!
 Just continued with the refactor of the shadow terminal.
 Feel like a good sketch of the design is in place, just pair programming with Clippy now.
+Had great chat with tarb, he linked a paper from his team about CD at scale: https://www.usenix.org/conference/osdi23/presentation/grubic

 📅 **February 4th**
 Afternoon: